ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/overview.md

 ## The Big Picture

 Here is a big picture of what is going on in the lab.
-The different sections of this are explained in more detail in the next [Detailed Lab Process Section](#detailed-lab-process) below.
+The different sections of this are explained in more detail in the [Detailed Lab Process Section](#detailed-lab-process) below.

 ![Secure Build Big Picture](Overview_Images/SecureBuild_BigPicture.png)